Burgos, Isabela: Economy

 Economic activities mainly consists of farming.
 It is one of the highest rice and corn producer among towns of Isabela province.

 Government

 Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The municipality of Burgos is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

-The election for the mayoral post on May 9, 2016, Kervin Francis G. Uy, an incumbent Liga Ng mga Barangay (LnB) President from Barangay Catabban, defeated Simplicio N. Domingo, II, then Board Member of the 2nd District Isabela, by 2,131 votes.
-Ruben A. Tegui, a 3rd term Municipal Mayor run for Vice Mayor defeating the incumbent Municipal Vice Mayor Fred S. Dela Cruz.
-The following were the elected Sangguniang Bayan Members of the Municipality: